EduhCosta/react-components/Navigator/README.md

 ### loop: bool `(default: false)`

-By default, if you change the `active` prop with equal name passed previously, this component not change the content because the prop `loop` is false, but if you need pass the same route 'n' times pass this props in Navigator.
+By default, if you change the `active` prop with equal name passed previously, this component not change the content because the prop `loop` is false, but if you need pass the same route 'n' times, pass this prop in `Navigator`.

 ```javascript
   ...